judge0/judge0-py/README.md

 # Judge0 Python SDK

-The official Python library for Judge0.
+The official Python SDK for Judge0.